-- Properties subject to “mines subsidence”.
-Note: it is still possible to borrow from some lenders if you obtain a certificate from the MSB.
+- Properties subject to mines subsidence.
+Note: It is still possible to borrow from some lenders if you obtain a certificate from the Mine Subsidence Board (MSB).

-- Have water and power connected (tank water is acceptable however solar power is not).
+- Have water and power connected (tank water & bore water is acceptable, however, solar powered properties are generally not).

-There are many types of local council zonings that may apply to a property.
-For the purpose of this policy:
+The other thing to consider is the many types of local council zoning laws that may apply to a rural property.

 - A property with residential improvements between 2.2 hectares and 10 hectares in size is considered rural-residential.